 A congregational church

-This may be a bold statement, but in truth the Anglican church is lay centered, not clergy centered.
+This may be a bold statement, but in truth the Anglican church is lay centred, not clergy centred.
 The church is the people, not the priest.
 In the Anglican church the congregation is protected from the personal agendas of powerful leaders by the legal and moral demand that they do it as authorised.
 Clergy are to lead according to a form the congregation has committed itself to, not to a form thought up in the minister's study.

 Against the wonderful schemes, management plans, visions, etc. that cross the mind of we clergy, the prayer book simply tells the clergy to be pastors and teachers of the flock, and to seek out the lost.
 Nothing there about managing change, or being accountable to this or that scheme, "blown here and there by every wind of teaching".
 Against the personal agendas and styles of individual clergy who "would innovate all things", our prayer books detail the faith and adoration of the gathered people of God.